idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Note: To transfer source segments to all target segments, you can also use Task > Transfer source segments to target segments.

-### Shared export folder
+**Transfer source segments with non-translatable fragments only **

+Checkbox, ON by default

+With this option ON, CafeTran automatically transfers source segments that contain non-translatable fragments and numbers only.

+**Ignore segment status at bilingual document import**

 Checkbox, OFF by default

+With this option ON, CafeTran will not update the segment status defined in the status column (A for Approved, R for Rejected and C for Checked/Reviewed) of the bilingual document upon import.
+Bilingual document export/import can be done via Project > Export and exchange.

+**Remember export folder**

+Checkbox, OFF by default

-This option lets you export target documents into a shared folder - across multiple projects.
+This option lets you export target documents into a shared folder across multiple projects.
 After turning this option ON, CafeTran remembers the last Export location for the subsequent projects.

-### Replace characters at source transfer:
+**Replace characters at source transfer**

 Three available field pairs.